-- I. Person subject to immigration control who is an overstayer or visitor to the country - m.
+- I. Person subject to immigration control without the required leave to remain - m.
 Illegal entrant - n.
 Asylum seeker - o.
 Person in the country on condition that they have no recourse to public funds - p.
 Person from abroad who fails the habitual residence test (with some exceptions as listed above) - q.
 Person from abroad who is in breach of the European Community Right of Residence Directive - r.
 Person whose only right to reside in the UK arises under European law based on their status as a job seeker or an initial 3 months right of residence - s.
 Person from abroad who has been the subject of a sponsorship agreement for less than 5 years and whose sponsor is still alive - t.
-Person with limited leave not granted as a result of a claim for asylum
+Person with limited leave not granted as a result of a claim for asylum.